stevemon23/Vibe/README.md

 # Vibe
-Pick your Vibe from yout top 500 songs
+Pick your Vibe from your top 500 songs